stratis-storage/stratis-cli/tests/whitebox/README.txt

 This directory contains tests of the CLI functionality.

 There are three directories containing three types of tests:
-* unittest - strict unit tests which require no setup of the environment
+* unit - strict unit tests which require no setup of the environment
 * monkey_patching - tests that use monkey_patching to mock some behavior
 * integration - straightforward tests of functionality